damianhakert/damianhakert.github.io/source/posts/2016-09-30-gitlabs-application-for-y-combinator-winter-2015.html.md

 **How far along are you?**
 {: .panel-heading}
 <div class="panel-body">
-Over 100.000 organizations are using GitLab. \<Redacted>, Boeing, Disney, Qualcomm, NASA, Nasdaq OMX and Interpol are paying customers.
+Over 100.000 organizations are using GitLab. \<Redacted>, Qualcomm, NASA, Nasdaq OMX and Interpol are paying customers.
 Over 600 people have contributed to it.
 It is the most popular open source version control software.
 It has more installations than anything else (including GitHub Enterprise and Atlassian Stash).
 </div>
 </div>